Pence gets a puppy

 Washington (CNN)The country let out a collective "awww" nine days ago, when news broke that one of Vice President Mike Pence's family cats, Oreo, had died.

-Oreo was the black and white cat; the other cat, Pickle, orange and white, is still alive.
-But with Oreo's death, that left just two pets at the vice president's residence, Pickle and Marlon Bundo, the rabbit, who has his own Instagram.
+Oreo was the black-and-white cat; the other cat, Pickle, who is orange and white, is still alive.
+But with Oreo's death, that left just two pets at the vice president's residence, Pickle and Marlon Bundo, a rabbit, who has his own Instagram account.

 That all changed this weekend, when the vice president and second lady Karen Pence returned to Indiana for a visit, and picked up two -- yes, two -- more family members.
-For Father's Day, the vice president got a surprise puppy named Harley, an Australian shepherd:
+For Father's Day, the vice president got a surprise puppy named Harley, an Australian shepherd.

-And because Pickle needs a buddy, the Pence's daughter, Charlotte, went with second lady to a pet store to adopt a little gray kitten, named Hazel.
+And because Pickle needs a buddy, the Pence's daughter, Charlotte, went with the second lady to a pet store to adopt a little gray kitten, named Hazel.

 If you're keeping up, the Pence family pet total now stands at four.
-And just hours ago, a new Instagram account popped up: @hazelnharley, with a fresh pic of Hazel curled in a ball, a snazzy white bow around her neck.
+And just hours ago, a new Instagram account popped up, @hazelnharley, with a fresh pic of Hazel curled in a ball, a snazzy white bow around her neck.

-Of course, a dog at the Naval Observatory grounds, where the vice president lives with his family in Washington, is not unusual.
-Former Vice President Joe Biden's best canine friend was Champ, a regal-looking German Shepherd who roamed the grounds.
+Of course, having a dog at the Naval Observatory grounds, where the vice president lives with his family in Washington, is not unusual.
+Former Vice President Joe Biden's best canine friend was Champ, a regal-looking German shepherd who roamed the grounds.

 In fact, most of the recent vice presidents have had dogs.